 - Anyone taking part in the Couch to Fitness Prenatal Programme does so at their own risk.

-Couch to Fitness does not accept any responsibility for any individual nor group of individuals, who may be participating in the Couch to Fitness Prenatal Programme.
+Couch to Fitness does not accept any responsibility for any individual or group of individuals, who may be participating in the Couch to Fitness Prenatal Programme.

 To take part in the Couch to Fitness Prenatal Programme, you must be in good physical health.
-If you’ve been told on health or medical grounds that you should not take part in physical activities, then you won’t be able to join in with this workout.
+If you’ve been told on health or medical grounds that you should not take part in moderate intensity physical activities, then you should not be joining in with this workout.

 By taking part in this exercise and fitness session, you agree to the above terms and conditions.

 - To perform this activity in a safe way, you must make sure that the area you use is suitable.

 - a flat surface

 - spacious enough for the type of activity

 - Where referring to 'women' or 'mothers', this should be taken to include all people who are pregnant or have given birth.